ionic-team/capacitor-site/pages/docs/v3/apis/push-notifications.md

 getDeliveredNotifications() => Promise<PushNotificationDeliveredList>
 ```

-Returns the notifications that are visible on the notifications screen.
+Get a list of notifications that are visible on the notifications screen.

 **Returns:** <code>Promise&lt;<a href="#pushnotificationdeliveredlist">PushNotificationDeliveredList</a>&gt;</code>

+**Since:** 1.0.0

 --------------------